 We are exposed to the risk of fraud or other misconduct by our employees, independent contractors, consultants, commercial partners and vendors.
 Misconduct by these parties could include intentional failures to comply with the regulations of the FDA and non-U.S. regulators, provide accurate information to the FDA and non-U.S. regulators, comply with health care fraud and abuse laws and regulations in the U.S. and abroad, report financial information or data accurately or disclose unauthorized activities to us.
-In particular, sales, marketing and business arrangements in the health care industry are subject to extensive laws and regulations may restrict or prohibit a wide range of pricing, discounting, marketing and promotion, sales commission, customer incentive programs and other business arrangements.
-Employee misconduct could also involve the improper use of information obtained in the course of clinical trials, which could result in regulatory sanctions and serious harm to our reputation.
+In particular, sales, marketing and business arrangements in the health care industry are subject to extensive laws and regulations intended to prevent fraud, misconduct, kickbacks, self-dealing and other abusive practices.
+These laws and regulations may restrict or prohibit a wide range of pricing, disconuting, marketing and promotion, sales commission, customer incentive programs and other business arrangements.
+Employee misconduct could also involve the improper use of information obtained in the course of clinical trials, which could result in regulatory sanctions harm to our reputation.
 It is not always possible to identify and deter employee misconduct, and the precautions we take to detect and prevent this activity may not be effective in controlling unknown or unmanaged risks or losses or in protecting us from governmental investigations or other actions or lawsuits stemming from a failure to comply with these laws or regulations.
 If any such actions are instituted against us, those actions could have a significant impact on our business, including the imposition of significant fines or other sanctions.